fog/fog-azure-rm/lib/fog/azurerm/docs/resources.md

-#Resources
+# Resources

 This document explains how to get started using Azure Resources Service with Fog.
-With this gem you can create/update/list/delete resource groups.
+With this gem you can create, update, list or delete resource groups.

 ## Usage